Contact Details

 School

-Teachers - Miss Lara Couch, Mrs Elizabeth Dunton, Mrs Charis Furness, Miss Kate Le Petit, Mrs Tanya Tillier, Mrs Teresa Ayton and Mrs Emma Richards
+Teachers - Miss Hannah Dodwell, Miss Lara Couch, Mrs Charis Furness, Mrs Katharine Abbott, Mrs Tanya Tillier, Mrs Emma Richards, Mr Paul Royal-Muir and Mr Tom Hocking

 It is our aim in English to inspire pupils and at the same time ensure they are successful in their exams.
 We are strong believers in encouraging all pupils to strive for academic excellence whilst also delivering a rich and engaging curriculum – a journey which begins for pupils in Year 7, introducing ‘key threads’ of knowledge and skills which are built on, developed and interweaved throughout their years with us.